 - If you have different setting on your blender or juicer, start on a low setting then puree on high setting.

 I am somewhat lactose intolerant.
 Yes!
 I know I don’t want to admit that I am 100% lactose intolerant.
-I consider myself a lite lactose intolerant person.
-LOL. lf there’s such a thing!
+I consider myself a lite lactose intolerant person. 🙂 lf there’s such a thing!

-This types of milk do not have the texture or the taste you are looking for to be more enjoyable.
-These milk will give you the impression that you just added water to the greens and fruit mixture.
+These types of milk do not have the texture or the taste you are looking for to be more enjoyable.
+This milk will give you the impression that you just added water to the greens and fruit mixture.
 Not a great taste at all – unless you want to drink juice and not a smoothie.

 Many people add frozen fruits in their smoothies.
 Although it is a great idea, I am not crazy about it.
 When I am ready to make my Spinach and Kale Smoothie I don’t have time to wait for the banana to freeze.

 Before I leave you, I want to share a few more words.
 This recipe can be a detox drink or smoothie drink, whichever you prefer.
 I have also added turmeric to give it a super boost.